-- a) In our opinion the Board of Directors Management Report has been drawn up according to the current legal requirements of Article 150 of Law 4548/2018 and its contents correspond to the accompanying Financial Statements for the year ended 31/12/2022. - b) On the basis of the information obtained during our audit in relation to "QUALCO INFORMATION SYSTEMS SINGLE-MEMBER SA" and the environment it operates in, we did not identify any material misstatements in the Directors' Report.
+- a) In our opinion the Board of Directors Management Report has been drawn up according to the current legal requirements of Article 150 of Law 4548/2018 and its contents correspond to the accompanying Financial Statements for the year ended 31/12/2022. - b) On the basis of the information obtained during our audit in relation to "QUALCO INFORMATION SYSTEMS SINGLE MEMBER SA" and the environment in which it operates, we did not identify any material misstatements in the BoD's Report.

-Athens, Greece, 24/04/2023
+Athens, Greece, 09/09/2024